RobotLocomotion/drake/examples/multibody/rolling_sphere/README.md

 The "hydroelastic" model doesn't have full support yet.
 There are some types of geometries that cannot yet be given a hydroelastic representation and some types of contact which aren't modeled yet.
 For example:
-  - Drake `HalfSpace` shapes can't be represented at all
-  - Drake `Mesh` shapes can only be modeled with _rigid_ hydroelastic representation
+  - Drake `HalfSpace` and `Mesh` shapes can only be modeled with _rigid_ hydroleastic representation
-  - Contact between two rigid or two soft objects aren't supported.
+  - Contact between two rigid or two soft objects isn't supported.

 __Changing the configuration__